Summer Internship

 To apply:

-Please download and fill out our application form and mail or email it with your resume and cover letter to the address below.
+Please download and fill out our application form (2025 application form will be posted here in December 2024) and mail or email it with your resume and cover letter to the address below.

-All complete internship application materials must be received by Duke Gardens by Feb.
-10, 2022.
-The selection committee will not be able to consider your application if all materials have not been received by the due date.
-Interviews and hiring will begin as soon as applications are received and will continue beyond deadline if qualified candidates have not been identified.
+All complete internship application materials must be received by Duke Gardens by the posted deadline.
+Interviews and hiring will begin as soon as applications are received.

 Applications can also be mailed to the address below: